rudolfb/assets-metronic/README.md

 1. Need to remove the hard coded reference to layout4 in the package.
 The user needs to be able to choose which layout they want to use.
 2. Perhaps I can give the user an option to dynamically choose the layout they want to use.
 The Javascript layout file would need to be loaded dynamically before the Metronic.init().
 If I don't do this here, the problem of load-order rears it's ugly head.
 3. The custom.css files need to be extracted from the package.
 These need to be defined in the Meteor project.
-4. For some unknown reason if I reference the assets in the package via **/package/rudolf_assets-meronic/theme_rtl/assets/global/plugins/font-awesome/css/font-awesome.min.css** then the icons of fontawesome are not loaded.
+4. For some unknown reason if I reference assets in the package via **/package/rudolf_assets-meronic/theme_rtl/assets/global/plugins/font-awesome/css/font-awesome.min.css** then the icons of fontawesome are not loaded.
+No idea why.
+For the moment I will ignore the CSS files in the package and reference these directly in the public folder of my project.